“Ontological exercise is a shift from doing or getting it done to mastering.” – Sanjay Thakkar

 Grounded in Ontology

-Becoming an astute and compassionate observer of yourself and others has a powerful effect: it puts you at choice.
-Instead of reactively going down the same paths which don’t work, your eyes will be opened to wide new possibilities in your leadership, coaching and personal life.
+With an ontology centered approach, becoming an astute and compassionate observer of yourself and others has a powerful effect: it puts you at choice.
+Instead of re-actively going down the same paths which don’t work, your eyes will be opened to wide new possibilities in your leadership, coaching and personal life.

-More than that, an ontological approach helps you suspend judgment and assessments, and instead hold the way you, and others are with acceptance, dignity and curiosity.
-It’s a powerful new way to relate to others, and the core reason why our graduates see breakthroughs in their coaching and leading, but also in their personal relationships.
+More than that, an ontological approach helps you suspend judgment and assessments, and instead hold the way you and others are with acceptance, dignity and curiosity.
+Ontology is a powerful new way to relate to others, and the core reason why our graduates see breakthroughs in their coaching and leading, but also in their personal relationships.